An improved upper bound for the Froude number of irrotational solitary water waves: Further novel estimates of the horizontal velocity

+Thus, for any solitary wave the velocity at the bottom below the crest is restricted to at most $46.376\%$ of the propagation speed.

-\paragraph{Acknowledgments}{This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/ESP654].
-For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.}
+\paragraph{Acknowledgments}{This research was funded in part by the Austrian Science Fund (FWF) [10.55776/ ESP8360524].
+For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.}